AY2425S2-CS2103T-T13-1/tp/docs/DeveloperGuide.md

     5. Other incorrect display commands to try: `display`, `display y`, `...` (where y is not a positive integer)<br>
        Expected: Similar to previous.

+### Viewing a client

-3. Viewing clients on a date or day
+1. Viewing clients on a date or day

+### Adding a client

-4. Adding a client to the addressbook
+1. Adding a client to the addressbook

+### Editing a client

-5. Editing a client details in the addressbook
+1. Editing a client details in the addressbook

 ### Saving data